CoreyDeJong/learning-journal/javascript-jquery.md

     * steps of the function are found in the code block which is in between the {}, with no ;
     * "parameters" are pieces of information passed to the function
     * "Return value" is the the response you get from a function
+    * Functions are invoked by using paranthesis?
+    * sudo

 ## Arguments
     * Arguments as Values